Understanding God's Plan of Universal Reconciliation for All

 Please refer to the previous chapter, Chapter 8, to understand that Father God Himself must first reveal the truth of the Son of God to us, before we come to know the Father through the Son, who is the Way, the Truth and the Life.

-The Bible is clear that God’s Elect are chosen and predestined for salvation from the foundation of the world.
+The Bible is clear that God’s Elect are chosen and predestined for salvation before the foundation of the world.

 4 just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, 5 having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will.